sczerski/mcsmrt_pipeline_report/README.md

 # microbiome_analysis_pipeline_report
-Generates a report following successful completing Circular Consensus Sequencing and Demultiplexing (Microbiome Analysis Pipeline) using Pacbio sequencing data.
+Generates a report following successful completing Circular Consensus Sequencing, Demultiplexing (Microbiome Analysis Pipeline), and preparation for the MCSMRT Microbiome Classifier Pipeline using Pacbio sequencing data.

 Please note the standardardized file-naming convention that must be used in order to run this program.
 Organization is as follows: project_dir/SMRTcell_subdir/CCS_or_DEMUX_subdir/outputs